FOREX-Euro falters near $1.30 as Spain rekindles debt worries

 economic landing.

-In the end, it may have limited impact as the move is
+Some say it will have limited impact as the move is unlikely

-of around 2 to 3 percent this year.
-And in fact the yuan
+2 to 3 percent this year.
+And in fact the yuan weakened on the